 For more opinions and insights from of the EACD Rome Debate, read the review here.

-Aura is adviser for communication and outreach at the European Political Strategy Centre of the European Commission.
+Aura Salla is adviser for communication and outreach at the European Political Strategy Centre of the European Commission.
 She previously worked as a member of cabinet and communications adviser of Jyrki Katainen, European Commission Vice President responsible for Jobs, Growth, Investment and Competitiveness.
-She joined Mr Katainen's team in August 2014.
-Before joining the Commission she worked in a consultancy firm Recommended Finland as a Project Manager specialising in EU Affairs and Communications and before that as a speechwriter in the Finnish Parliament.
+Before joining the Commission she worked in a consultancy firm Recommended Finland as a Project Manager specialising in EU affairs and communications and before that as a speechwriter in the Finnish Parliament.
 Aura has been visiting lecturer in Harvard University.
-She holds a Master's degree in Political Science from the University of Turku Finland and she has also studied Economics of the European Union in University of Leipzig, Germany.